 In a professional environment, a proofer is used for the final proof.
 A proofer is essentially a box that maintains temperature and humidity to create the perfect final proofing environment for the bread to rise in.

-Home bakers often use a warmer environment such as an oven with only the light on, an airing cupboard, or near another constant heat source.
+Home bakers often use a warmer environment such as an oven with only the light on, or a DIY proofing box.

 There’s an extra stage, whilst the bread is rising – do the washing up!
 (I have to remind myself sometimes to not turn on the PlayStation until it’s done).

-Once the dough has reached its intended size it can be cut before it goes into the oven.
+Once the dough has reached its intended size it is scored before it goes into the oven.

 After cutting, it’s straight to the oven to bake.
 Oven settings tend to be around 220-230C (430-450F) for most types of bread.
-The temperature is increased for crusty rolls, and lowered for sugar-enriched breads.
+The temperature is increased for crusty rolls and lowered for sugar-enriched bread.

 Longer baking times tend to create crusty, more flavourful bread.
 This is due to the Maillard effect.
 The caramelisation of the sugars in the crust imparts flavour and aromas into the bread.

-To retain moisture in soft breads the baking time is reduced.
+To retain moisture in soft bread, the baking time is reduced.

 The bread will also rise in the oven around 20%, but sometimes more.
 The use of a baking stone helps to conduct heat into the dough which improves the bake of the bread and the oven spring.
-Adding steam as the bread bakes is also important for oven spring.
+Adding water to the oven to create steam as the bread bakes is also important for a big oven spring.

 When crusty bread is properly baked it will sound hollow when tapped.
-Softer breads will not sound the same, but you’ll be able to tell they are ready by the dark coloured crust.
-Once the bread is ready, remove from the oven and leave to cool.
+Softer loaves of bread will not sound the same, but you’ll be able to tell they are ready by the dark coloured crust.
+Once the bread is ready, remove it from the oven and leave it to cool.
 The cooling time is determined by the size of the loaf and how dense it is, 2-3 hours is typical.

 It can be tempting to enjoy delicious warm bread but you will notice a better crumb/crust texture if you have the willpower to wait.